Contrasting Goosehead Insurance (GSHD) and The Competition

-Goosehead Insurance (NASDAQ: GSHD) is one of 19 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it contrast to its competitors?
-We will compare Goosehead Insurance to related businesses based on the strength of its risk, dividends, institutional ownership, analyst recommendations, earnings, valuation and profitability.
+Goosehead Insurance (NASDAQ: GSHD) is one of 19 public companies in the “Insurance agents, brokers, & service” industry, but how does it compare to its competitors?
+We will compare Goosehead Insurance to related businesses based on the strength of its profitability, analyst recommendations, institutional ownership, earnings, valuation, dividends and risk.

 Valuation & Earnings

-This table compares Goosehead Insurance and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares Goosehead Insurance and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue